 The longer you simmer broth, the more flavor it will take on from the bones and tissue.

 Add flavor to your bone broth with ingredients like onion, celery, carrot, parsley, thyme, and garlic.
 Add these before you boil the broth.

 You can also prepare bone broth in a pressure cooker or slow cooker.

-Use your bone broth as a base for soup, sauces, and gravy, or drink it on its own.
+Use your bone broth as a base for soups, sauces, and gravy or drink it on its own.

 Here are a few other ways to use bone broth: